HomeBlog

 When a new specialist joins, they spend 3-6 months getting up to speed.
 That time goes into learning the business, auditing existing content, mapping citation gaps and building the workflows needed to run an ongoing programme.
 No citations close during this period.

 For AEO specifically, that is a direct commercial problem.
 AI search is not a future channel.
-BrightEdge's May 2025 research found that total Google search impressions increased by over 49% in the year since AI Overviews launched.
+AI Overviews and assistant-style answers keep absorbing a larger share of buyer research every quarter.
 Every week your brand is absent from AI search answers is a week a competitor builds citation authority that takes longer to displace.

 A retained agency arrives with the tracking tools, the gap classification process and the action map framework already operational.
 It produces a prioritised list of gaps within days of starting, not months.